pbogdan/nvs/README.md

 If for any reason you want to exclude a particular vulnerability for being considered when generating the report please add it to `data/excludes.yaml` file.
 Once you modified the file and wish to preview the changes you must either:

-- invoke `nvs` from your checkout of nixpkgs-vuln-scanner
+- invoke `nvs` from your checkout of nvs
 - rebuild & reinstall `nvs`.

 `nvs` looks for the file either relative to the current working directory, otherwise if not found it will use the version bundled with the installed package.